machal/cssmine-content/content/css3-font-face.md

 But be careful.
 There will always be browsers (and situations) that are not compatible with any of these web font formats.
 Opera Mini is a good example.
-Or imagine a situation where a modern browser does not load the web font – let's say due to a slow mobile internet connection.
+Or imagine a situation where a modern browser does not load the web font – let’s say due to a slow mobile internet connection.

 Remember that these scenarios might happen and do not forget to define a